joomla/accessibility/docs/guidelines/keyboard.md

 # All functionality is accessible from the keyboard

 ## Why?
 Some users navigate the Internet without a mouse, just using the keyboard or keyboard interfaces.
+Such people include people with physical disabilities, blind people who do not see the mouse pointer, people with chronic conditions such as multiple sclerosis or  repetitive stress injuries.
+These are also people with temporary limitations, e.g. a broken arm or a damaged mouse.

 ## How?
 * **Event handlers**